jvilk/site/_posts/blog/2014-12-30-java-8-wtf-ambiguous-method-lookup.md

 With all this said, method lookup **is still ambiguous** in the case that a class implements two interfaces with default method bodies for the same method. `javac` blocks all such programs from compiling, so Java programs are immune to the ambiguity, but non-Java languages that run on the JVM may still encounter the ambiguity.

+## Edit 2: A little more complication...

+I missed one more subtlety in the specification.
+Buried in the method resolution section is the term *maximally-specific superinterface methods* of `C`.
+When no implementation for an interface method exists, and the JVM goes searching for a default implementation, the definition of this term defines a priority on *certain* default interface methods.

+This term is applicable to my example application with `ISpeak`.
+In particular, the default interface methods on subinterfaces are always prioritized over the default interface methods on their parents.
+Thus, since `EmptySpeakImplChild`'s parent implements `ISpeak2`, which is a subinterface of `ISpeak`, its default methods will *always* trump `ISpeak`'s default methods.
+As a result, my example is even less ambiguous than I thought it was!

 ## Next Post: `invokedynamic`

 In my next post, I will dive into the murky world of `invokedynamic`: the specification, the implementation in OpenJDK, and the resulting consequences for JVM implementors.